XEDGit/memdetect/README.md

     - for each free call, it is printed on the stdout, with the last two functions in the stack and the address freed

  - `(MALLOC_FAIL)`:
-    - when a malloc call gets failed by the `-fail` flag it will be printed on the stdout with the last two functions in the stack
+    - when a malloc call gets failed by the `-fail` option it will be printed on the stdout with the last two functions in the stack

  - `(MALLOC_ERROR)`:
-    - This means the program didn't have enough buffer size for storing malloc calls, use the flag `--leaks-buff` ot `-lb` with a bigger value than default (10000) to fix this
+    - This means the program didn't have enough buffer size for storing malloc calls, use the option `--leaks-buff` ot `-lb` with a bigger value than default (10000) to fix this

 After your program exits a **leaks report** will be printed.